-Once you achieve dissertator status you are expected to maintain continuous enrollment until completion of the doctoral degree.
+With dissertator status, students are expected to maintain continuous fall and spring enrollment until completion of the doctoral degree.
 Audits and pass/fail courses do not satisfy this requirement.

-Dissertators who do not maintain continuous registration will be assessed a Degree

-Completion Fee equal to twelve times the current per-credit dissertator rate.
+Dissertators who do not maintain continuous registration will be assessed a Degree Completion Fee equal to twelve times the current per-credit dissertator rate.
 The fee is assessed at the time students bring their dissertation to the Graduate School for final review and is based on the resident or non-resident status students had at their last term of registration.